epfl-ada/ada-2022-project-miraculouscobras420/README.md

 Beers are the most social alcoholic drinks out there: whether it’s with friends or coworkers, beers are the usual go-to in outdoor social gatherings.
 But how easy is it to dissociate one’s opinion about the beer from the memories that come with it?
 Does the sense of belonging to a group influence our supposedly impartial judgment of the product?
 In this project, we turn to the datasets provided by 2 major beer rating websites, BeerAdvocate and RateBeer, in search of user bias towards “local” breweries.
 A brewery is labeled “local” if it is located in the same state as the user, and “outsider” otherwise.

-a brewery located in the same state as the user is referred to as a "local" brewery, while others are "outsiders".

-in search of correlations between users' geographical - possibly emotional - proximity to the brewery and an eventual bias towards or against the provided product.
-The study is limited to the Unites States and is made at the States scale.

 ## Research Questions :thinking:
 * Does the brewery's location influence users' reviews? <br>